 - A detailed vulnerability report can be downloaded from the ActiveState Platform, and distributed to all stakeholders

-- A vulnerability status summary is displayed for each runtime environment, as shown in the following screenshot for a Python project:
+- A vulnerability status summary is displayed for each runtime environment, as shown in the following screenshot for a Python project on the ActiveState Platform:

 state cve state cve report <Organization/Project>

 And if you prefer to obtain vulnerability information programmatically, you can use the ActiveState Platform’s GraphQL API.
-Click here to try it out.
+Click here to try it out (you’ll need to create a free ActiveState Platform account).

 But identifying vulnerable components is only the first step toward remediation.